jackcbaker/jackcbaker.github.io/content/posts/upweight-recent-observations-regression-classification.md

 +++
 draft = false
 date = 2021-05-08T13:17:00
-title = "Upweighting your most recent observations in regression and classification" description = "COVID-19 has changed many established patterns.
+title = "Upweighting your recent observations in regression and classification" description = "COVID-19 has changed many established patterns.
 We're all having to adjust to a new normal: how do we get our data science models to adjust as well?
 This post describes how to build regression and classification models that upweight more recent observations." slug = "upweight-recent-observations-regression-classification" authors = ["Jack Baker"]